crunkdevs/predictor/docs/PREDICTOR_OVERVIEW.md

 - Would pick 20 (larger gap) or both

 **New Method:**
+- Applies funnel filtering:
+  - Funnel 1: Both 15 and 20 match Red color?
+(Yes, if both are Red)
+  - Funnel 2: Both match last result's size? (e.g., if last was small, only small numbers pass)
+  - Funnel 3: Both match last result's parity? (e.g., if last was odd, only odd numbers pass)
-- Checks history: "When 15 was overdue, did it hit more after Red numbers?"
+- Checks history for filtered candidates: "When 15 was overdue, did it hit more after Red numbers?"
 - Checks history: "When 20 was overdue, did it hit more after Red numbers?"
 - If 15 has 60% success rate after Red (with 15+ samples) and 20 has 30% success rate after Red
-- Picks 15 (better historical match for current context)
+- Picks 15 (better historical match for current context, and matches last result's properties)